hazfacta/What-Makes-a-Game-Popular-on-Steam-/README.md

 **Take-aways:**

 Whilst there is a clear correlation between achievement count and popularity, high achievement counts do not guaruntee success.
-Futhermore, achievement count may be a proxy variable for other factors such as:
+Futhermore, I've realised that achievement count may be a proxy variable for other factors such as:
 * Developmental scale/budget
 * Game length
 * Structured progression